New Phoenix deli and bagel bar opened by chef Joey Maggiore | Phoenix New Times

 The Maggiore Group

 Other menu items include classic black-and-white cookies and chocolate cake.
 The owners built the space to pay tribute to classic New York delis.
-A custom fountain soda bar and four flavors of egg creams will add to the nostalgia.
+A custom fountain soda bar and four flavors of egg creams add to the nostalgia.

 The Delicatessen